matkoch/matkoch.github.io/_posts/2020-02-04-yaml-hell-in-devops.md

 <div class="tweet" tweetID="1168551652221235205">Going to see if I can run individual bullseye defined targets-as-steps.
 Will share how I get on.</div>

 Meaning that we use both, a CI configuration and a build system, whereas the **CI configuration defines multiple steps, each invoking the build system with a separate target**.
-This way, we can get much better log output.
+Typically, we get much better log output this way, and also allow the CI system to gather statistical data.
 However, even if the CI configuration is quite simple, writing it ourselves **still has the potential to break things**.
 For instance, when a target or input parameter name gets changed, we need to update configuration.
 Secondly, it's **hard to share state** between different targets invocations.
 For instance, one target might calculate an in-memory list, which should be reported in the next target.
 How would that work?

 ## Integration with NUKE